 Moab was busy and the weather was shit.

 What was my draw to this place?
 Where was the mystique I waxed on about before?
 This place was crawling with tourist types and all terrain vehicles.

-Anyway, I remember driving into Moab that first first time, being in awe of the natural scenery but confused by the array of unsightly corrugated steel buildings painted in a simple pallet of whites, grays and mostly primary colors and all the junk piles.
+I’d forgotten up until that point what it was like driving into Moab for the first time.
+I had been in awe of the natural scenery but confused by the array of unsightly corrugated steel buildings painted in a simple pallet of whites, grays and mostly primary colors and all the junk piles.
 I always find it irksome the way we humans will put up structures without any aesthetic considerations, especially in a place so beautiful.
 I guess I’m just a little pretentious.